An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

 \subsubsection{Closing the tours and adding the remaining segments}

 Our partial solution is composed of $|\textsc{Int}'|$ segments.
 The number of unassigned segments is

-First, we close all tours at minimum cost, not using any of the point of the unassigned segments, and then we add the remaining segments to the tours.
-See Figures~\ref{fig:tourconstruction} (c) and (d).
+First, we close all tours at minimum cost, not using any of the points of the unassigned segments (Figure~\ref{fig:tourconstruction}(c)), and then we add the remaining segments to the tours (Figure~\ref{fig:tourconstruction}(d)).
 Remember that any segment is composed of at most $4/\epsilon$ paths between pairs of anchor points.
 (See the discussion at the beginning of Section~\ref{sec:enumeration}.)
 Hence, closing the gaps in the tour costs no more than $(4/\epsilon)\sqrt{2}\tau$ per missing segment, which we roughly bound by $6\tau/\epsilon$.
 Closing all gaps has total cost at most

-Next, we assign the yet unassigned segments to tours.
+At this point, our $m$ partial tours are proper tours of type $t$, satisfying the capacity constraint.
+It remains to assign the yet unassigned segments to these tours.
 There are $m$ tours and $f$ unassigned segments.
 We simply assign them one by one fractionally to tours until the capacity $c$ of the tour is reached.
 Let us label the unassigned segments for now by $1,2,\dots,f$, and let $z_{ij}$ be the number of points from segment $j$ assigned to tour $i$.
 Then, this greedy assignment gives at most $m+f-1$ strictly positive values $z_{ij}$.
 (Like greedily and fractionally packing $f$ items into $m$ bins.)
 Call these the \emph{slices}.
 So a slice is part of a segment (or the complete segment) assigned to a tour.
 Since any segment consists of at most $4/\epsilon$ paths, a slice consists of at most $4/\epsilon$ pieces of a path.
 Since all tours are closed and go through all squares in $\SSS$, we can add a slice to a tour at cost no more than $(4/\epsilon)2\sqrt{2}\tau\le (12\tau/\epsilon)$.
-Note however that the cost for the slices themselves is already counted for since these are part of the segments.
-So, the total extra cost for inserting the $f$ remaining segments
+(See the dotted lines in Figure~\ref{fig:tourconstruction}(d).)
+Note however that the cost for the slices themselves is already counted, since these are part of the segments.
+So, the total extra cost for inserting the $f$ remaining segments is at most